Assault Rigs

 The goal of the single-player game is to collect all of the gems in a level, while destroying or avoiding enemies, ultimately reaching the exit.
 There are 42 levels with ramps, elevators, skyways, trenches, movable blocks, and push rods.
 There are 20 weapon power-ups, viruses and Dolby Surround sound.
 The levels have 4 themes: VR, Industrial, Military, and War.

 Assault Rigs can use the PlayStation Link Cable, enabling two players to connect two PlayStations and play head-to-head on two televisions.
 15 additional levels are available when using the cable.
 The MS-DOS version has multiplayer which can be played with either a serial link (two player) or a network (up to eight players).

-THQ planned to release the Saturn version of the game in the US, but withdrew support for the system when its presence dwindled.
+THQ planned to release the Saturn version of the game in the US, but later withdrew support for the Saturn due to its dwindling presence in the market.

 Gameplay

-Players control their rig to collect all the gems in a level and get to the end goal of each of the game's 42 levels.
-In the Saturn version all of the levels were the same as the PlayStation and PC versions, but they were given different names.
-Along the way, they can collect various types of weapons from missiles to land mines.
-Throughout each level, they must contend with various enemies from turrets to enemy rigs.
-Aerial enemies called "viruses" also attack the player's rig, while hazards such as electric gates and enemy mines dot each level.
+Players control their rig to collect all the gems and reach the end goal in each of the game's 42 levels.
+In the Saturn version, all of the levels were the same as the PlayStation and PC versions, but they were given different names.
+Along the way, players can collect various types of weapons from missiles to land mines.
+Throughout each level, players must contend with various enemies from turrets to enemy rigs.
+Aerial enemies called "viruses" also attack the player's rig, while hazards like electric gates and mines dot each level.
 There are also mild puzzle-solving elements such as pushing blocks and building bridges.